What Is a Physiatrist?

 Patients with those conditions or who are not candidates for surgery may be better served by a physiatrist’s expertise in non-surgical interventions.

-When to See a Physiatrist
+What Kind of Patients See a Physiatrist

 The reasons patients seek a physiatrist’s care are as extensive and varied as the focus areas within the field.
 In general, many individuals see a physiatrist for help managing chronic pain or physical impairment.